What is the first thing you look at when you check out the specs of a bike?

 But if you have the extra cash, head over to Nomad-adv.
 They’ll turn your unruly 701 Husky into an adventurer that is as happy on the motorways as it is on the trails.

-As with everything that is touring related, the choice is endless as you find what works for you.
+As with everything touring related, the choice is endless as you find what works for you.

 If you’re an out-and-out road rider, your needs will be different from someone who wants to ride through Spain entirely off-road.